MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - Redirecting of calls to call agents in mail-enabled distribution lists and security groups.
 - Settings different parameters such as queue maximum size, timeout, and call handling options.

-When someone calls a phone number that is associated with a call queue via a [resource account](manage-resource-accounts.md), they  hear a greeting (if any is set up), and then their call is put in the queue to wait for the next available call agent.
+When someone calls a phone number that is associated with a call queue via a [resource account](manage-resource-accounts.md):
+1. They  hear a greeting (if any is set up)
+2. Their call is put in the queue to wait for the next available call agent.

 The caller hears music while they are on hold, and the call connects to the call agents in *First In, First Out* (FIFO) order.

 All calls in the queue are sent to agents by one of the following methods: